The Roth Individual Retirement Account†

 The Roth IRA offers retirement investors potentially tax-free retirement distributions.
 This article explains many features of the Roth IRA.

 Retirement-conscious investors have long recognized the benefits of the traditional IRA.
 Another alternative, available since 1998, is the Roth IRA.
 Roth IRAs permit you to potentially avoid future taxation of earnings on your retirement funds by making nondeductible contributions now.
-Contributions are limited to $5,500 a year in 2015 and 2016 ($11,000 for couples) and are made on an after-tax basis.
-Also, individuals aged 50 and older can make an additional catch-up contribution of $1,000 in 2015 and 2016.
+Contributions are limited to $5,500 a year in 2016 and 2017 ($11,000 for couples) and are made on an after-tax basis.
+Also, individuals aged 50 and older can make an additional catch-up contribution of $1,000 in 2016 and 2017.
 Certain income eligibility limits apply.
-Note that an individual's total contributions to all IRAs - Roth and traditional - may not exceed $5,500 annually.
+Note that an individual's total contributions to all IRAs - Roth and traditional - may not exceed $5,500 annually (or $6,500 per year if you are at least 50 years old).

 - Rules of the Roth IRA